Life1li/AIProj/README.md

 ## Prerequisites
 - Python 3.6 or higher
 - NumPy package
-- `googletrans` package (for translation features)
+- `googletrans` package (for translation features if needed)

 ## Installation
-First, clone the repository to your local machine: then extract the data.zip file pip install numpy source venv/bin/activate or on windows venv\Scripts\activate if windows has issues do
+First, clone the repository to your local machine(my terminal was wsl): then extract the data.zip file

+pip or pip3 install numpy
+source venv/bin/activate or on windows venv\Scripts\activate
+if windows has issues do
 Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope Process to activate venv\Scripts\Activate.ps1

-pip install openai lyricsgenius nltk
+pip or pip3 install openai lyricsgenius nltk

-pip install googletrans==4.0.0-rc1
+pip or pip3 install googletrans==4.0.0-rc1

 python create_dataset.py

 after generating the artist.json file

-python train_model.py --input-dir data --model all_grams.txt
+python train_model.py
 after createing the all_grams.txt file if error/empty I have added a all_grams file in data.zip move to under AIProj directory and then generate